solita/solita.github.com/_posts/2016-03-02-elasticon.md

 ![Tools](/img/elasticon/gamercamelcase.PNG)

 #### Goldman Sachs
 Goldman Sachs is one of the biggest users of Elasticsearch.
-They have been using Elasticsearch sinec 2012 and had over 700 nodes of Elasticsearch in use at late 2014.
+They have been using Elasticsearch since 2012 and they have had over 700 nodes of Elasticsearch in use at late 2014.
 This time they shared a use case of trade tracking.
 Highly simplified trade tracking workflow is something following:

 * Enter order
 * Book trade